nogodan1234/nxcli/README.rst

 nxcli: Nutanix API client for devops
 #############################################

-This readme file is specifically for the **nxcli** Python code sample.
+This readme file is specifically for the **nxcli** program.

-The setup instructions are the same as all other python code samples in this repository.
-This file is provided as additional/supplemental information for this specific code sample.
+The setup instructions are the same as all other python program in this repository.
+This file is provided as additional/supplemental program for this specific user purpose.

 Please see the `main <https://github.com/nutanixdev/code-samples/tree/master/python>`_ page for general instructions.